Pool Filters

 SAND FILTERS

-Most existing pools are outfitted with a sand filter, so they are the most common filter type to see.
+Most existing pools are outfitted with a sand pool filter, so they are the most common filter type to see.

-Sand filters are able to catch debris as small as 7-10 microns, which is more than sufficient to meet Canadian health standards.
+Sand pool filters are able to catch debris as small as 7-10 microns, which is more than sufficient to meet Canadian health standards.

-As sand filters accumulate debris, they are cleaned every 1-2 weeks by backwashing out the debris that was caught by the filter.
+As sand pool filters accumulate debris, they are cleaned every 1-2 weeks by 'backwashing' out the debris that was caught by the filter.
 This sends the debris in the silica sand out to waste.
 Every 5-7 years, the silica sand will need to be changed, as backwashing does not clear out all of the debris.

 NOTE: